Why We Need a Social Platform?

 of the judgements on a company's credibility are made on the company's website

-We introduce this as a wiki-social™ project, a collaborative digital community platform to support small businesses and nonprofits.
+We introduce this as a wiki-social™ project, a collaborative digital community platform to support small businesses, freelancers and nonprofits.

-The wiki-social means a knowledge base website, on which users collaboratively add, modify the content, work together and smarter, help each other, and create social values.
+The wiki-social means a knowledge base social learning website for members, on which each member collaboratively add, modify the content for other members, work together and smarter, help each other, and create or increase social values.

 We all may have heard that small businesses are the backbone of the United States economy, the biggest employers, and job creators.